 7. Take A Multivitamin

-multivitamin/mineral formula is important for the powerlifter.
+Taking a multivitamin/mineral formula is important for the powerlifter.
 These nutrients are known as micronutrients as the body needs them in small amounts usually in milligram dosages.
 Unlike protein, fats and carbs which are known as macronutrients and are calculated in gram portions.

 Micronutrients play a major role in many different functions in the body.
 These include such things as protein absorption, regulation of your heartbeat, hormone production, regulation of your immune system and much more.
 I recommend for all powerlifters to take a proper formula for many reasons.